RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Ancestry.md

 The first paragraph is labeled "Source Citation".
 If it exists for the citation being entered, that's what goes in into the SrcCitation field.

+Leave empty if source citation is not provided.

 #### Date citation last updated

 FieldName=DateCitation, Type=Date